Metamaterials for Laminar Flow Control on a Wing

 In MetaWing, I propose a new disruptive concept for flow control, first born in classical wave physics: Metamaterials.
 These are engineered composite structures that invoke dispersive wave phenomena to gain exotic properties that go beyond what is considered possible in Nature.

-The main property I want to explore is the bandgap, which is a range in which waves are suppressed when interacting with the Metamaterial.
+The main property I want to explore is the bandgap, a range in which waves are suppressed when interacting with the Metamaterial.
 My team and I have recently found key evidence of dispersive wave suppression in boundary layers.
 However, wave-like flow instabilities have key differences from classical waves, forming a new regime of dispersive wave interactions.
 Thus, the nature of bandgaps in boundary layer flows remains unclear and unexplored.

 Research Objectives

 I aim to reveal and understand the formation of bandgaps in transitional fluid flows and use them to suppress wave-like boundary layer instabilities, thus delaying laminar-turbulent transition.
-To achieve this, I propose the first holistic intersection of Metamaterials and Laminar Flow Control using:

 1. Theory